Introduction

 The underlying APIs are well-documented in places but inconsistent in practice.
 Response shapes differ from the official specs, some fields are undocumented, and error codes are reused for unrelated conditions.
 These packages encode that real-world behaviour into their Zod schemas so you don't have to discover it yourself.

-Key properties shared across all three clients:
+Key properties shared across the clients:

 - Runtime validation — every response is parsed by a Zod schema.
 If the API changes its shape, you find out immediately with a clear parse error rather than a silent